manjumuthaiya/Glean-Leadership-Skills-App/README.md

 This is a cross-platform hybrid mobile app built using the Ionic framework (http://ionicframework.com)

-Uses Angular 1.3, SASS (Compass), LocalForage and a couple of other open-source libraries.
+Uses Angular 1.3, Cordova 5, SASS (Compass), Grunt, LocalForage and a couple of other open-source libraries.